mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/how-to-go-further.md

 There's excellent and more condensed material available these days than in the days of yore.
 It doesn't replace the original texts as much as it offers a more accessible path for many readers.

 Perhaps this "DDD in 2 hours" type of thing started with Vaughn Vernon's [_Domain-Driven Design Distilled_](https://www.goodreads.com/en/book/show/28602719-domain-driven-design-distilled) (2016).
-For a not-quite-so-thin book, I recommend Vladik Khononov's [_Learning Domain-Driven Design: Aligning Software Architecture and Business Strategy_](https://www.goodreads.com/en/book/show/57573212-learning-domain-driven-design) (O'Reilly, 2021).
+For a not-quite-so-thin book, I recommend Vladik Khononov's [_Learning Domain-Driven Design: Aligning Software Architecture and Business Strategy_](https://www.goodreads.com/en/book/show/57573212-learning-domain-driven-design) (2021).
 It's easier to get into (and through!) than the blue and red books and it's very good in its own right.
 Like this book, it has to skip the deeper stuff, but that's precisely why I think you should start with Khononov's book.

 While you wait for the book to be delivered, you can get [_Domain Driven Design Quickly_](https://www.infoq.com/minibooks/domain-driven-design-quickly/) by Abel Avram and Floyd Marinescu for free, in the form of a PDF.

-There's also a free PDF of [_Domain-Driven Design Reference: Definitions and Pattern Summaries_](https://www.domainlanguage.com/wp-content/uploads/2016/05/DDD_Reference_2015-03.pdf) \_\_ by Eric Evans for those reference-type needs you might have.
+There's also a free PDF of [_Domain-Driven Design Reference: Definitions and Pattern Summaries_](https://www.domainlanguage.com/wp-content/uploads/2016/05/DDD_Reference_2015-03.pdf) by Eric Evans for those reference-type needs you might have.

 A stellar resource, especially if you are in the .NET world, is Microsoft's online book [_.NET Microservices Architecture for Containerized .NET Applications_](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/).
 The link takes you to the (big) section dedicated to DDD.
 I'm happy to see Microsoft be so clear with how DDD supports modern software development.